 - Utilize up-to-date, evidenced-based clinical practice guidelines when caring for people with multiple myeloma.

-- Ensure the patients' privacy and confidentiality and that personal information is protected.
+- Ensure patients' privacy and that confidentiality of personal information is protected.
 Personal privacy is maintained and proper handling of personal health and other information is assured.

 There Is an Expectation That the Pharmaceutical Industry Will: